Selega6/GraphWord/README.md

 - tflocal destroy -var-file="envs/prod.tfvars" -auto-approve

 ### Important Notes
-Since the project uses the LocalStack Community Docker image, a simulated EC2 instance was created.
-This EC2 instance is currently designed to run on Windows.
+Since the project utilizes the LocalStack Community Docker image, a simulated EC2 instance was created.
+However, this instance is currently configured to run on Windows, which prevents the Continuous Deployment (CD) workflow from executing.
+This issue arises because Docker is not fully supported on Windows runners in GitHub Actions, making it incompatible with the current setup.

 ### Documentation
 For more information, refer to the documentation located in the /docs folder.